How unique homeware retailer Cox & Cox streamlines and customizes the shipping options on their website with ShipperHQ

 Because of the great working relationship we have with the ShipperHQ team, and the confidence I have in their platform, I know our shipping experience is in good hands for years to come.”

-“We’re growing like crazy and I don’t think that will stop as the busy holiday season approaches.
+“We’re growing like crazy and I don’t think that will stop.
 I suspect that we’ll need to make updates to our shipping strategy as we expand and offer new items.
 Because of the great working relationship we have with the ShipperHQ team, and the confidence I have in their platform, I know our shipping experience is in good hands for years to come.”